Bachelor of Medical Science and Doctor of Medicine (MD)

 Monash Interview Dates Schedule

-Due to possible changes caused by COVID-19, these dates may be changed, check the Monash University website to confirm current dates.
+Please check the Monash University website to confirm current dates.

 If you have or expecting to receive an interview offer for Monash University then you should consider attending a MedEntry Medical Interview training session.